lucas-burdell/StudentApp/README.md

 This is an application to help Blackburn students by organizing various sources of information relevant to students.

 ## This application aims to:
-* Make the "daily" announcements more accessible.
+* Make the daily announcements more accessible.
 * Load a transcript and show the majors and minors a student has credit towards.
 * Show all of the clubs on campus with meeting times and members listed with a link to join.
 * Automatically fill google calendar with class information retrieved from the portal.